 Let’s pick a few random Etsy ads.

-1. Amanda Newman, the owner of MyWoodPhoto store on Etsy, promises to send her pallet sign within 4-6 weeks, which is quite a lot.
+1. Amanda Newman, the owner of MyWoodPhoto store on Etsy, promises to send her pallet sign within 7-10 days and they offer a Rush Option for 1-3 days processing, which is quite fast.
 All domestic orders are shipped via USPS Priority 2-3 Day Mail or USPS First-Class.
 International orders are shipped via USPS First-Class International Mail.
 USPS 6-10 Day Priority Mail International is available for an additional charge.

 2. Jen and Brynnlee, the creators of PS Weddings and Events eCommerce store (Corona, California), are ready to ship their cupcake topper within 5-7 business days.
 Better!